Skip to main content

 Start Time

-• Select the start time icon.
+• Select the start time by selecting the clock icon.

 • Here is where you select your time zone and start date for the first departure.
-Then you can select the spacing between departures.
-Return to the map

-• Click on the download button.
+• Click on the download arrow icon top right under the wheel icon.

 • Your 4 departure time routes will be calculated for each of the 4 models you selected.

-• Once your departure routes are calculated, Select Tables.
+• Once your departure routes are calculated, Select Tables

-• Select the detailed view, which shows the breakdown of each model for each departure time, allowing you to see the variation between models.
+• Select the Detailed view which shows the breakdown of each model for each departure time allowing you to see the variation between models.

-• Return to the map view
+• Return to the Map view.

-• Once you have selected a possible departure time.
+Tip : Once you have selected a possible departure time.
 You can run a weather route with that start time to further analyse the passage and the conditions you are likely to encounter.

 Did this answer your question?